 If you’ve enjoyed reading this please consider giving it a like, comment or share.
 It does help to give my blog more exposure and is very much appreciated.

-I’ve got lots more Music Features & Interviews coming soon including one from the aforementioned Richard who has just as much a strong passion for music as his wife Laura.
-Next month’s guest in for 10 Albums That Influenced My Life will be Nick Kemp.
-In the meantime you might like to read:
+I’ve got lots more Music Features & Interviews including one from the aforementioned Richard who has just as much a strong passion for music as his wife Laura, and another 10 Albums That Influenced My Life from Nick Kemp.